code-423n4/2022-12-prepo-findings/data/0xTraub-Q.md

 2. `if (baseTokenPermit.deadline != 0)`, consider using if `deadline > block.timestamp` to ensure that the deadline is in the future, and preventing any signatures from being rejected by the ERC20 permit function.
 It also serves the same function since a permit deadline of zero would result in bypassing that statement anyways.

+--- PrePOMarketFactory.sol ---

+initialize() function can be called by anybody when the contract is not initialized.

+More importantly, if someone else runs this function, they will have full authority because of the __Ownable_init() function.
+Also, there is no 0 address check in the address arguments of the initialize() function, which must be defined.

+Solution: Specify that only a pre-defined initializer address is allowed to call the function `require (msg.sender == INITIALIZER_ADDR);

  --- Misc ---